byNickes/StatisticsHomeworks/homework5/5_ra.md

 • ***Poisson distribution***\
 The Poisson binomial distribution is the discrete probability distribution of a sum of independent Bernoulli trials that are not necessarily identically distributed.

-The parameter of this distribution are: \
+The parameters of this distribution are: \
  Ω = {0, 1, 2, . . . , ∞}, x ∈ Ω, λ = Mean (λ > 0) \
 The PDF of this distribution is the following: